Aileen Wuornos: Arrest and trial

-Wuornos' defense made efforts during the trial to introduce evidence that Mallory was previously convicted for attempted rape in Maryland and served a sentence in a maximum security correctional facility providing remediation to sexual offenders.
-Records obtained from the correctional institution showed that from 1958 to 1962, Mallory was committed for treatment and observation resulting from a criminal charge of assault with intent to rape and received an overall eight years of treatment from the facility.
+Wuornos' defense made efforts during the trial to introduce evidence that Mallory was previously convicted for attempted rape in Maryland and served a sentence in a maximum-security correctional facility providing remediation to sexual offenders.
+Records obtained from the correctional institution showed that from 1958 to 1962, Mallory was committed for treatment and observation resulting from a criminal charge of assault with intent to rape.
+These records also reflect eight years of overall treatment from the facility.
 In 1961, "it was observed of Mr. Mallory that he possessed strong sociopathic trends".
-However, the judge refused to allow the records to be admitted in court as evidence and denied Wuornos' request for a retrial.
+However, the judge refused to allow the records to be admitted in court as evidence, and denied Wuornos' request for a retrial.

 On March 31, 1992, Wuornos pleaded no contest to the murders of Charles Richard Humphreys, Troy Eugene Burress, and David Andrew Spears, saying she wanted to "get right with God".
 In her statement to the court, she said, in part, "I wanted to confess to you that Richard Mallory did violently rape me as I've told you; but these others did not.
-[They] only began to start to."
-On May 15, 1992, Wuornos was given three more death sentences.
+[They] only began to start to."On May 15, 1992, Wuornos was given three more death sentences.
 In June 1992, Wuornos pleaded guilty to the murder of Charles Edmund Carskaddon.
 In November 1992, she received her fifth death sentence.
 In February 1993, Wuornos pleaded guilty to the murder of Walter Jeno Antonio and was sentenced to death again.
 No charges were brought against her for the murder of Peter Abraham Siems, as his body was never found.
 In all, Wuornos received six death sentences.

 Wuornos told several inconsistent stories about the killings.
-She claimed initially that all seven men had raped her while she was working as a prostitute but later recanted the claim of self-defense, citing robbery and a desire to leave no witnesses as the reason for murder.
-During an interview with filmmaker Nick Broomfield, when Wuornos thought the cameras were off, she told him that it was, in fact, self-defense, but she could not stand being on death row—where she had been for ten years at that point—and wanted to die.
+She claimed initially that all seven men had either raped or attempted to rape her while she was working as a prostitute but later recanted the claim of self-defense, citing robbery and a desire to leave no witnesses as the reason for murder.
+During an interview with documentarian Nick Broomfield, when Wuornos thought the cameras were off, she told him that it was, in fact, self-defense, but she could not stand being on death row—where she had been for ten years at that point—and wanted to die.

-Assessed using the Psychopathy Checklist, Wuornos scored 32/40 with the cutoff score of 30 for determining psychopathy.
-The checklist evaluates individuals on a 20-item list of antisocial and interpersonal behaviors, with each item being scored as zero, one, or two, with a maximum score of 40.